-- These crops are sown in the beginning of winter i.e. between October and November, and harvested by March or April.
+Rabi Crops: These crops are sown at the beginning of winter i.e. between October and November and harvested by March or April.
 These crops do not depend on monsoon rains.

-- These crops are sown at the beginning of the monsson seasons between June and July, and harvested by September or October.
+Kharif Crops: These crops are sown at the beginning of the monsoon seasons between June and July, and harvested by September or October.
 These crops depend on monsoon rains for growth.

-The tools which are used in cultivation of plant are known as agricultural implements.
+The tools which are used in the cultivation of plant are known as agricultural implements.

 Basic Agricultural Practice